lsds/TaLoS/README.md

 MOD_CFLAGS = -I${PROJECT_ROOT}/src/libressl-2.4.1/include
 MOD_LDFLAGS = -L${PROJECT_ROOT}/src/libressl-2.4.1/lib -lssl -lcrypto -ldl -luuid -lrt -lcrypt -lpthread -lsgx_urts -lsgx_uae_service
 ```

+To work properly with TaLoS, Apache requires the `COMPILE_OPTIMISATION_FOR_APACHE` macro in `enclaveshim_config.h` to be defined.
+If this is not the case, then you will first need to define it and compile TaLoS again.

 Apache is now ready to be compiled and installed:
 ```bash
 $ make